 How much accuracy do you want?
-If there is no specific need of accuracy, i’d say go for Permanent magnet , full step stepper motor.
-Then, if you want positional accuracy, better go for closed loop configuration.
-It’s used widely for robotic arms(High torque + more resolution), electric cars (where more torque is needed then speed).
+If there is no specific need for accuracy, I’d say go for Permanent magnet, full step stepper motor.
+Then, if you want positional accuracy, better go for closed-loop configuration.
+It’s used widely for robotic arms(High torque + more resolution), electric cars (where more torque is needed, then speed).

 Stepper motor is a type of BLDC motor with discrete steps.
-Here, i’m more concerned with it’s continuous operation.
+Here, I’m more concerned with its a continuous operation.

 - Moderate torque, high speed, high durability, now operation noise (Best choice for drones, which needs high speed, low torque)

-- Expensive + needs an external specialized controller
+- Expensive + needs a specialized external controller

 Brushed DC motors

-It does not require a controller to reverse the polarity of current in the rotor windings, rather it has mechanical split sleeves(commutator).
+It does not require a controller to reverse the polarity of the current in the rotor windings; rather it has mechanical split sleeves(commutator).

 - Very cheap construction + no need of external controller, just a constant dc source.